BTCDecoded/bllvm-docs/src/getting-started/first-node.md

 ## Storage

-The node stores blockchain data in the configured data directory:
+The node stores blockchain data (blocks, UTXO set, chain state, and indexes) in the configured data directory.
+See [Storage Backends](../node/configuration.md#storage-backends) for configuration options.

-- **Blocks**: Blockchain data
-- **UTXO Set**: Unspent transaction outputs
-- **Chain State**: Chain metadata and indexes

 ## Network Connection

-The node automatically:
-- Discovers peers on the network
-- Connects to other nodes
-- Syncs blockchain state
-- Relays transactions and blocks
+The node automatically discovers peers, connects to the network, syncs blockchain state, and relays transactions and blocks.

 ## RPC Interface